Pedestrian killed in crash in Fayetteville

 East bound Raeford Rd is closed at 71st School Rd due to a traffic accident involving a pedestrian.
 The pedestrian was pronounced deceased on the scene.
 Please avoid the area and use an alternate route as #FayPD's traffic unit investigates. pic.twitter.com/XR2pxvL4yc

-The pedestrian's identity has not been released.
-The cause of the crash is still under investigation.
+The cause of the crash and the events leading up to it is still under investigation.

 BREAKING: a pedestrian is dead after colliding with a car in Fayetteville.
 Here’s road closures: pic.twitter.com/Vw1L66nJUY— Julie Wilson (@JulieABC11) January 2, 2020